awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-instances-and-nodes.md

 # AWS Systems Manager Node Management<a name="systems-manager-instances-and-nodes"></a>

 AWS Systems Manager provides the following capabilities for accessing, managing, and configuring your *managed nodes*\.
 A managed node is any machine configured for Systems Manager\.
-You can configure Amazon Elastic Compute Cloud \(Amazon EC2\) instances, edge devices, and on\-premises servers and virtual machines \(VMs\) in a hybrid environment as managed nodes\.
+You can configure Amazon Elastic Compute Cloud \(Amazon EC2\) instances, edge devices, on\-premises servers, and virtual machines \(VMs\) in a hybrid environment as managed nodes\.

 **Topics**
 + [AWS Systems Manager Fleet Manager](fleet.md)